-- 5. Member States shall ensure that DGS may at any time request credit institutions to inform them about the aggregated amount of eligible deposits of every depositor. - 6.
-Interest on deposits which has accrued until but has not been credited at the date on which the competent authorities make the determination referred to in Article 2(1)(e)(i) or the judicial authority makes the ruling referred to in Article 2(1)(e)(i) shall be reimbursed by the DGS.
-The limit referred to in Article 5(1) shall not be exceeded.
+- 6. Member States shall ensure that DGSs may at any time request credit institutions to inform them about the aggregated amount of eligible deposits of every depositor. - 7.
+Interest on deposits which has accrued until, but has not been credited at, the date on which a relevant administrative authority makes a determination as referred to in point (h)(i) of Article 2(1) or a judicial authority makes a ruling as referred to in point (h)(ii) of Article 2(1) shall be reimbursed by the DGS.
+The limit referred to in Article 6(1) shall not be exceeded. - 8.
+Member States may decide that certain categories of deposits fulfilling a social purpose defined by national law, for which a third party has given a guarantee that complies with State aid rules, are not taken into account when aggregating the deposits held by the same depositor with the same credit institution as referred to in paragraph 1 of this Article.
+In such cases the third-party guarantee shall be limited to the coverage level laid down in Article 6(1).

-- 7. Member States may decide that certain categories of deposits fulfilling a social purpose defined by national law, for which a third party has given a guarantee that complies with state aid rules, are not taken into account when aggregating the deposits held by the same depositor with the same credit institution as referred to in paragraph 1.
-In such cases the third party guarantee shall be limited to the coverage established by Article 5 (1). - 7a.
-Where credit institutions are allowed under national law to operate under different trademarks as defined in Article 2 of Directive 2008/95/EC, Member State shall ensure that depositors are informed clearly about the fact that the credit institution operates under different trademarks and that the coverage level according to Article 5 applies to the aggregated deposits the depositor holds with the credit institution.
-The information shall be included in the depositor information according to Article 14 and Annex III.
+9. Where credit institutions are allowed under national law to operate under different trademarks as defined in Article 2 of Directive 2008/95/EC of the European Parliament and of the Council1, the Member State shall ensure that depositors are informed clearly that the credit institution operates under different trademarks and that the coverage level laid down in Article 6(1), (2) and (3) of this Directive applies to the aggregated deposits the depositor holds with the credit institution.
+That information shall be included in the depositor information referred to in Article 16 of this Directive and in Annex I hereto.